 occurs when a kidney is damaged and cannot work effectively.
 Kidneys clean waste from the blood, which passes out of the body in urine.
-If the disease is caught early, damage to the kidney can be slowed, but not stopped completely.

 Copyright © Nucleus Medical Media, Inc.

 Chronic renal failure is often caused by diseases such as: High blood pressureDiabetesVascular diseasesKidney diseasesObstructive diseases, such as kidney stonesPolycystic kidney diseaseAcute tubular necrosisGlomerular diseaseRenal tubular disordersToxin/drug-induced kidney diseaseSevere infectionAutoimmune diseases

 The following factors increase your chance of developing chronic renal failure.
 If you have any of these risk factors, tell your doctor: Race: African Americans more than Caucasians